Yousuf9963/Cam-Ethical-Hackers/README.md

 copy the provided IP Addresses of The Camera

-connect to your VPN (Virtual Private Network)
+connect to your VPN (Virtual PrivateNetwork)

 open in to your Browser incognito mode and you Hacked it...